ASIA MARKETS: Nikkei Logs A 19% Gain For The Year, Its Biggest Since 2013

 Continue Reading Below

-Asian stocks were set to finish widely higher again Friday, capping a generally strong year.
+Asian stocks finished widely higher again Friday, capping a generally strong year.

 In Japan, slight dollar declines Friday held down stocks, which had been pressured by late dollar weakness Thursday.
 The Nikkei ended off 0.1% as the dollar fell to Yen112.66 from Yen112.95 Friday morning.
 Still, the index finished up 19% for the year, its biggest gain since 2013, thanks to a September-November surge.